centreon/centreon-documentation/en/administration/secure-platform.md

 This the official [Centreon gorgone documentation](https://github.com/centreon/centreon-gorgone/blob/master/docs/configuration.md#gorgonecore) to secure the communication.

-## Security event information management - SEIM
+## Security Information and Event Management - SIEM

 Centreon event logs are available in the following directories: